 The American Academy of Pediatrics, American Dental Association, and American Academy of Pediatric Dentistry all recommend establishing a “dental home” for your child by the time they are one year old.
 This is the ongoing relationship between dentist and patient, delivered in a comprehensive, continuously accessible, coordinated and family-centred way.
 Children with a dental home are more likely to receive appropriate, preventive, routine oral care.

-You can make the first visit to our dentist enjoyable and positive.
-If old enough, your child should be informed of the visit and told that our dentist and our patient care specialists will explain all procedures and answer any questions.
-The less to do concerning the visit, the better.
-It is best if you refrain from using words around your child that might cause unnecessary fear, such as needle, pull, drill or hurt.
-We strive to make a practice of using words that convey the same message, but are pleasant and non-frightening to the child.
+You can help us make your child’s first visit to our dentist enjoyable and positive.
+If old enough, you should inform him or her of the visit and tell them that our dental team will explain all of the procedures to them and answer any questions they may have.
+Try to refrain from using words around your child that might cause unnecessary fear, such as “needle,” “pull,” “drill,” or “hurt.”
+We strive to use words that convey the same message but are pleasant and not frightening to your child.

-Around 6 to 8 months, the first baby (or primary) teeth to erupt are the lower front teeth (lower central incisors), followed closely by the upper front teeth (upper central incisors).
-Although all 20 primary teeth usually appear by age 3, the pace and order of their eruption varies.
+Around 6 to 8 months, your child’s first baby teeth to erupt are the lower front teeth (lower central incisors), followed by the upper front teeth (upper central incisors).
+Although all 20 primary teeth usually appear by age 3, their eruption’s pace and order will vary.

 Baby bottle tooth decay

 One severe form of tooth decay for a baby is baby bottle tooth decay.
 This condition is caused by frequent and prolonged exposure to liquids containing sugar, including milk and formula.
 Putting a child to bed for a nap or at night with a bottle other than water can cause severe and rapid tooth decay.

 Sweet liquid that pools around your child’s teeth will allow plaque bacteria to produce acids that attack his or her tooth enamel.
 If you must give your baby a bottle as comfort at bedtime, it should contain only water—or gradually dilute the contents with water over two to three weeks to ease them into it.